rytis-paskauskas/TCPCam/README.md

 A client should first establish the connection with the server, then initiate the request, then handle the data.

 All communications are unencrypted and use the same port.

+The server accepts multiple client connections and serves each in turn in LIFO order.
 ### Server request protocol
 A server request shall consist of PIN followed by COMMAND sent separately in this order.
 These two commands are required to initiate the connection.
 Neither command will be confirmed by server.
 If the initiation request is successful, a stream will start arriving on the same port.